-- Official GMAT must be sent by the Educational Testing Service (ETS) if applicant has less than four years of professional experience.
+- Official GMAT or GRE scores must be sent by the Educational Testing Service (ETS) if applicant has less than four years of professional experience.
 FIU’s University code is 5206

 - Official TOEFL scores should be sent to directly to us by the Educational Testing Service, (ETS).
 FIU’s University code is 5206.